thierrydecker/myason/README.md

 Three threads are running:

-- A sniffer in charge of capturing the packets
+- A sniffer in charge of capturing the packets.

-- A packet processor in charge of the packets dissection
+- A packet processor in charge of the packets dissection.

-- A message processor in charge of the logging stuff
+- A message processor in charge of the logging stuff.

 Two FIFO queues are managed:

-- A packets queue filled by the sniffer and consumed by the packet processor
+- A packets queue filled by the sniffer and consumed by the packet processor.

-- A messages queue filled by the sniffer and the packet processor and consumed by the message processor
+- A messages queue filled by the sniffer and the packet processor and consumed by the message processor.

 Code is automatically reviewed with [![CodeFactor](https://www.codefactor.io/repository/github/thierrydecker/myason/badge)](https://www.codefactor.io/repository/github/thierrydecker/myason)